 Students at the college are allowed to graduate with a single major, a single major with one or two minors, or a double major.
 Under circumstances where a student meets the requirements for majors or minors in excess of the previously stated limits, the student must choose which majors or minors he or she wants the college to recognize at graduation.
 Any course accepted by the College can be counted simultaneously towards the requirements of both major and minor programs.

 Courses in which the student earns a “B-” or greater cannot be repeated.
-No course shall be repeated after a subsequent course is taken (i.e. one for which the first is a prerequisite).
-If a student repeats a course, all grades for the course are calculated into the GPA and listed on the academic record; however, only the course earning the first passing grade is counted toward the 32 course units required for graduation.
+No course shall be repeated after a subsequent course is taken (i.e., one for which the first is a prerequisite).
+When a course is repeated, only the most recent grade is included in the calculation of the cumulative grade-point average and in the average in the major or minor.
+A passing grade in a repeated course counts only once for credit toward the course units required for graduation.
+Both grades, however, appear on the permanent record, with a symbol next to the original grade indicating that the course was later repeated.

 Transcript Requests and Release of Information from Academic Records